Alissandra Stoyan, Ph.D.

 Alissandra T. Stoyan is Assistant Professor of Political Science at Kansas State University.
 Her research centers on democracy, institutional change, executive-legislative relations and female executives.
 She teaches courses in Comparative and Latin American politics.
-Recent research is published or forthcoming in Governance, Electoral Studies, Political Research Quarterly, and the International Political Science Review.
+Recently, she has published research in Studies in Comparative International Development, International Studies Quarterly, Governance, Electoral Studies, Political Research Quarterly, and other journals.
 Stoyan is also currently working on a book manuscript.
 It analyzes how Latin American presidents with ambitious reform agendas implement them through a Constituent Assembly with supreme power to change the political system.
 For this research, she has conducted extensive fieldwork in Bolivia and Ecuador.
 She holds a Ph.D. and M.A. in Political Science from the University of North Carolina at Chapel Hill, as well as a B.A. in Political Science and Spanish from Union College in Schenectady, NY.

 Comparative Political Institutions

 Women Presidential Candidates